awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-release-notes.md

 Added the ability to create and ingest data from Amazon S3\.
 For more information, see [Create and ingest customer data into Customer Profiles by using Amazon S3](customer-profiles-object-type-mappings.md)\.

-### Disconnect reason in CTR stream<a name="february21-metrics"></a>
+### Disconnect reason in contact record stream<a name="february21-metrics"></a>

-The Amazon Connect CTR \(contact trace records\) stream now includes **DisconnectReason** for voice calls and tasks\. **DisconnectReason** indicates whether an agent or customer disconnected the call, or whether a telecom or network issue caused a call to disconnect\.
+The Amazon Connect contact records stream now includes **DisconnectReason** for voice calls and tasks\. **DisconnectReason** indicates whether an agent or customer disconnected the call, or whether a telecom or network issue caused a call to disconnect\.
 You can also determine whether a task was completed by an agent or an automatic flow, or it expired\.
 For more information, see [ContactTraceRecord](ctr-data-model.md#ctr-ContactTraceRecord)\.

 ### Custom service levels<a name="february21-metrics"></a>